 If the sensor fails the signal stability criteria during AutoSpan sequence (Section 3.4), the "Clearing Fault" will be declared.
 A "Clearing Fault" will cause a "Fault Detected" message to scroll once a minute on the sensor display and drop the mA output to 0mA.
+The "Clearing Fault" bit in the Modbus fault register will be set.
 The sensor should be considered as "Out-of-Service" until a successful AutoSpan calibration is performed.